Mango (retailer): 2020–2024

 By March 2024, Mango had over 14,000 employees working in more than 2,700 stores which operate in over 110 countries.

 To mark its 40th anniversary in 2024, Mango recently announced its collaboration with the brand Victoria Beckham in April.
 It was reported that the Victoria Beckham x Mango collection would be available from April 23, 2024.

 In April 2024, Mango invested in shared mobility start-up Hoop Carpool.
 The same period, Mango announced its expansion in the U.S. with the opening of new stores in Washington, D.C. and Massachusetts.
 Later, in May, Mango opened its store at Angel Central in London.
 Mango is also opening a new store in Marseille after the summer of 2024.

 Founder and chairman Isak Andic died in Collbató on 14 December 2024, after falling to his death while exploring caves.

 Also in 2024, the retailer returned to the Brazilian market after leaving the South American country in 2013.

+In 2024, MANGO reported revenue of 3.339 billion euros, 7.6% more than in 2023.
+At constant exchange rates, revenue increased by 11.6%.
+EBITDA reached 636 million euros, up 19% on 2023, while net profit stood at 219 million euros, an improvement of 27% on the previous financial year.

+2025–2026

-In August 2025, it was announced that fashion brand Mango had launched a pioneering virtual fashion assistant powered by generative artificial intelligence (AI).
+In August 2025, fashion brand Mango had launched a pioneering virtual fashion assistant powered by generative AI.

+In 2025, the company posted revenues of 3.767 billion euros, up 13% on the previous year.
+At constant exchange rates, turnover rose by 16%.
+EBITDA reached €722 million, growing by 13% compared to 2024, while net profit stood at €242 million, an increase of 11%.

+On 19 May 2026, Mango Vice Chairman of the Board Jonathan Andic, the son of Isak Andic, was arrested in connection with his father's death.
+In addition to being Vice Chairman of the Board, Jonathan is one of three heirs to Mango and owner of one-third of the company's stock.
+He ceased being part of the company's day-to-day operation in June 2025.

+In June 2026, fashion brand Mango signed a strategic partnership with Italian department store chain Coin to expand its presence in Italy by opening 22 new stores between September 2026 and the end of 2027.
+The new store opened at the Nave de Vero Shopping Centre in Marghera, near Venice.
+This store expanded the brand's presence in the Veneto region to five locations and introduced its Kids clothing line to the area for the first time.
+Furthermore, the new store created 15 jobs.

+In August 2026, Mango reported accelerated growth in the Indian market and announced plans for further retail expansion across the country.